hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * [Example of applying both additive and multiplicative methods for decomposition, and python built-in `seasonal_decompose`][6]

 ### Auto-Regressive Models
 * Besides stationary, exponential smoothing also assumes that random noise is truly random and follows independent identical distribution, but iid assumption often got violated and smoothing is not sufficient to solve the problem.
-Auto-regressive methods, which will consider the serial correlation between observations can help deal with this.
+Auto-regressive methods, which will consider the serial correlation between observations instead
 * AR, MA, ARMA, ARIMA, Seasonal ARIMA all assume stationary
   * Python built-in functions for ARMA, AR, MA will check stationary, if non-stationary will return error; ARIMA and Seasonal ARIMA will use differencing to deal with non-stationary issue
 #### AR models
 * The way it regress on time series is to regress it with its lag term.
 So it's good at capturing the trend since it's predicted based on the prior time values
 * `p` is the order of AR
-  * Check PACF for this, exclude lag 0, the number of significant lags is p
+  * Check PACF for this, exclude lag 0, choose p at those significant lags (if there are multiple significant lags, might need to try multiple, starting with the most significant lag)
 * [Example to create AR model, and forecast on it][13]
   * The residual follows normal ditribution with 0 mean
-* <b>Positive atocorrelation is corrected using AR models and negative autocorrelation is corrected using MA models</b>
 #### MA models
 * It uses the autocorrealtion between residuals to forecast values.
 This helps adjust for unpredictable events (such as market crash leading to share prices falling that will happen over time)
 * `q` is the order for MA